 12 Veldhuis, M.P. et al. (2018) Ecological autocatalysis: a central principle in ecosystem organization?
 Ecol.
 Monogr.
 88, 304–319

 Figure 1.
 A conceptual diagram of the major pathways through which plant material is degraded and recycled through terrestrial ecosystems.
 Live plant biomass can be degraded into inorganic nutrients through the herbivory-decomposition pathway (green and brown arrows) or through the fire pathway (orange arrows).
-This framework builds upon Pausas and Bond’s original figure 1 by (1) highlighting that herbivory and decomposition are not separate, but different stages in one biotic recycling pathway; 2) including invertebrate herbivores and decomposers as agents of recycling; and 3) explicitly differentiating between live and dead biomass.
+This framework builds upon Pausas and Bond’s original figure 1 by (1) highlighting that herbivory and decomposition are not separate, but different stages in one biotic recycling pathway; (2) including invertebrate herbivores and decomposers as agents of recycling; and (3) explicitly differentiating between live and dead biomass.
 We propose that in order to determine the ecological and evolutionary consequences of these recycling networks, research efforts should focus on quantifying the relative contribution that each agent of recycling makes to a pathway (thick downward arrows) within a given ecosystem.
 For context, we include the flows of inorganic matter back into plant biomass and atmospheric pools (dashed upward arrows).